YanZhuangNanjing/yanzhuangnanjing.github.io/_pages/about.md

 My research is medical imaging analysis, focusing on the development of large-scale datasets and innovative computational tools for radiology.

-I am interested in working with strongly motivated postdoctoral researchers, medical students, and residents interested in medical imaging analysis using deep learning.
+I am looking for highly motivated postdoctoral researchers, medical students, and residents interested in medical imaging analysis using deep learning.
 Please see <a href="https://careers.mountsinai.org/jobs/3039272?lang=en-us" target="_blank">this link </a> for a current job opportunity.

 <!---
 My research focuses on medical image analysis, medical computer vision, and mobile health, particularly in the development of AI (deep learning) models for medical image segmentation and computer-aided diagnosis.